Operation Toan Thang II: June

 On 1 June, a unit of the 2nd Brigade, 1st Infantry Division found a PAVN/VC base camp near Dầu Tiếng Base Camp with an arms cache containing 81 SKS rifles, three light machine guns, and two radios.
 At 14:25, a unit of the 1st Brigade (9th Infantry Division) air assaulted into a hot landing zone near Bến Lức District and engaged PAVN/VC forces, who withdrew at 19:15, leaving 11 dead.
-U.S. losses were five killed and aUH-1 Iroquois was shot down 12 mi west of Saigon.
+U.S. losses were five killed and a UH-1 Iroquois was shot down 12 mi west of Saigon.

 On 2 June, between 01:40 and 03:25, 15 rounds of mortar/rocket fire hit Saigon killing five civilians and destroying three houses.
 At 11:15, helicopter gunships from the cavalry squadron of the 25th Infantry Division engaged enemy forces 6 mi west of Phú Cường and cavalry troops were later landed in the area.
 The enemy withdrew at 18:00, leaving 33 dead among 37 destroyed bunkers.
 At 13:40, a unit of the 199th Light Infantry Brigade (199th LIB) engaged an enemy force 7 mi northeast of Tân Uyên.
 The enemy withdrew at 18:15 leaving 12 dead; U.S. losses were 3 killed.

 On 4 June, between 01:03 and 01:45, 40 rounds of mortar/rocket fire hit Saigon injuring 12 civilians and causing minor damage to two ships.
 On 5 June at 01:25, a unit of the 11th Armored Cavalry Regiment (11th ACR) received 50 rounds of mortar fire in a night defensive position near Trảng Bàng District.
 The unit returned fire, supported by artillery and an AC-47 Spooky gunship, and the enemy withdrew at 02:50 leaving seven dead and one captured and two individual and two crew-served weapons.
 The base camp and village at Lai Khê was hit by five 122 mm rockets killing three civilians.

 On 6 June, six mortar/rocket rounds hit Chợ Lớn killing 11 civilians.
 At 15:30, ten rounds of 82 mm mortar fire hit Gia Định Province killing two civilians.
 At 18:46, eight rounds of 82 mm mortar fire hit Bảo Trị, injuring nine civilians.
 A unit of the 25th Infantry Division engaged an enemy force near Hóc Môn District supported by artillery, helicopter gunships, and airstrikes killing 32 PAVN/VC troops; U.S. losses were four killed.
 A UH-1 was shot down 8 mi north of central Saigon.